Skip to Main Content

 X

 On this page we'll be concentrating on AI tools as a reference source — as a way of finding out information.
-But also take a look at our Digital Creativity page on AI generation tools:
+But you should also take a look at our Digital Creativity page on AI generation tools:

 Once upon a time machine learning

 It's worth pointing out that this sort of technology is not actually new.
 Chatbot programs like ELIZA have been around for as long as the University has.
-They work by a process of machine learning whereby they're exposed to passages of text which are analysed to identify patterns of structure that can then be mimicked.
+Most work by a process of machine learning whereby they're exposed to passages of text which are analysed to identify patterns of structure that can then be mimicked.
 It's like the computer has got a pile of books, a pair of scissors and a tub of glue.
 You ask it a question and then it flicks through the books to cut and paste together something that looks like it might probably look like an answer.
 The more books you give it, the greater probability it has of putting together an accurate and intelligible response.

 Put in very basic terms, imagine you've asked the bot to tell you a story.
-Well, stories often begin with "Once upon a time..." so the bot decides to start with that.
+Well, stories often begin with "Once upon a time..." so the bot's algorithm determines that we need to start with that.
 As for what comes next, well often the word time can be followed by the word machine, especially in stories.
 Let's try it.
 And if the bot's creators keep talking to it about the concept of machine learning, then learning is going to be a pretty strong candidate, probabilistically, to come after machine.
 All the while it needs to check that what's being written makes 'sense' (at least with respect to what it's seen before), so maybe the next word needs to be was: Once upon a time, machine learning was... and so on until they all live happily ever after.

 Ebora is a mock Chatbot librarian.
 It is a parody of Eliza which was described by Joseph Weizenbaum in 1966.
 EBORA: Would you like some information ? >yes please What would you like to know ? >the capital of peru Would it help you to know the capital of Peru ? >yes Can you elaborate on that ? >not really Come come elucidate your thoughts. >_